Snow-covered pine trees in a winter forest at sunrise

 For companies in the Netherlands, Germany, France, and across the EU, the strategic takeaway is clear: limiting recruitment to saturated local markets constrains growth.

-European firms that integrate Nigeria tech talent into structured, compliance-led hiring models gain:
+European firms that integrate Nigerian tech talent into structured, compliance-led hiring models gain:

 • Access to a scalable engineering pipeline